ahboon/CTF_Adventures/Whitehats Just Hack/README.md

 2. Key take away: More into the world of CTF & Moving closure of Whitehats Just Hack

-## Each session conosts of the following components
+## Each session consists of the following components
 Components:
  - Workshop
  - Sample walkthrough